Hemanth-072/Within-VR-Performance-Conditioned-on-Cognitive-Function/README.md

   Assessments.xlsx:
     Excel file containing participant IDs and Block Design scores for cognitive assessment.

 Data Files

-Due to size constraints on GitHub, the large data files used in this project are packaged into a ZIP archive.
-To access these files:

-  Download the data_files.zip from the repository.

-  Extract the contents using your preferred archive tool.

-   Follow the instructions in the README to load and process the data.
+Due to file size limitations on GitHub, only one representative data file is provided in this repository.
+This sample file (named, C009_SimpleStew_MovementData.csv) is intended to illustrate the data structure and format used in the project.
+The full dataset, which contains all relevant records, is not included here.
+If you need access to the complete dataset, please refer to the contact information in the Contact section or follow the instructions provided in this README.

   Aim.pptx:
     PowerPoint presentation outlining the project’s goals, background, assignment details, and points breakdown.